-Page What Are The Elements Of The Company's Executive Remuneration And The Objectives Of Each?
+Page Proposal No. 3 - Advisory Vote On Compensation Of Named Executive Officers 18 Compensation Discussion And Analysis 19 How Did The Company Perform In 2015 And How Did We Compensate Our Executives?
+19 What Is The Company's Philosophy And Objectives Regarding Compensation?
+20 What Are The Elements Of The Company's Executive Remuneration And The Objectives Of Each?
 20 How Does The Company Determine The Amount/Formula For Each Element?
 21 How Are Salaries Determined?
-22 How Are Profit Sharing And Bonuses Determined?
+21 How Are Profit Sharing And Bonuses Determined?
 22 How Are Equity Compensation Awards Determined?
 23 What Are The Company's Health, Welfare And Retirement Benefits?
+24 Clawback Policy?
 24 Does The Company Provide Perquisites?
 24 How Is The Chief Executive Officer's Performance Evaluated And Compensation Determined?
-25 What Are The Company's Governance Practices Regarding Compensation?
-26 What Are The Company's Governance Practices Regarding Stock Awards?
+24 What Are The Company's Governance Practices Regarding Compensation?
+25 What Are The Company's Governance Practices Regarding Stock Awards?
 26 How Does The Compensation Committee Utilize Independent Consultants?
-27 How Does The Company Evaluate Its Compensation Program Risks?
-27 Executive Compensation 28 Target Compensation Table 28 2014 Summary Compensation Table 29 Summary All Other Compensation Table 31 Grants Of Plan Based Awards Table 32 Outstanding Equity Awards At Fiscal Year End 2014 Table 33 Option Exercises And Stock Vested In 2014 Table 34 Potential Payments Upon Termination Or Change In Control 35 Payments On Change In Control 35 Covered Terminations And Severance Payments Pursuant To Change In Control Agreements 35 Change In Control Events And Severance Benefits Not Covered By The Severance Agreements 35 Change In Control Definition 35 Termination By Death Or Disability 36 Termination By Retirement 36 Voluntary And Involuntary Termination 36 Retention And Transition Agreements 36 Potential And Actual Payments Under Severance Agreements Table 37 Pension Plans 38 2014 Pension Benefits Table 39 Stockholder Proposals And Director Nominations For 2015 40 Stockholder And Interested Party Communications With The Board Of Directors 40 Other Matters 41
+26 How Does The Company Evaluate Its Compensation Program Risks?
+26 Executive Compensation 28 Target Compensation Table 28 2015 Summary Compensation Table 29 Summary All Other Compensation Table 31 Grants Of Plan Based Awards Table 32 Outstanding Equity Awards At Fiscal Year-End 2015 Table 33 Option Exercises And Stock Vested In 2015 Table 35 Potential Payments Upon Termination Or Change In Control 36 Payments On Change In Control 36 Covered Terminations And Severance Payments Pursuant To Change In Control Agreements 36 Change In Control Events And Severance Benefits Not Covered By The Severance Agreements 36 Change In Control Definition 36 Termination By Death Or Disability 37 Termination By Retirement 37 Voluntary And Involuntary Termination 37 Retention And Transition Agreements 37 Potential And Actual Payments Under Severance Agreements Table 38